DamonOehlman/squirrel/README.md

 # squirrel

-Squirrel is a helpful node module that assists you requiring your  [optionalDependencies](http://npmjs.org/doc/json.html#optionalDependencies) into your application for runtime use rather than using [dependencies](http://npmjs.org/doc/json.html#dependencies).
+Squirrel is a helpful node module that assists you requiring your dependencies for plugins of your application (version controlled via a custom `pluginDependencies` in your `package.json` file).

 <a href="http://travis-ci.org/#!/DamonOehlman/squirrel"><img src="https://secure.travis-ci.org/DamonOehlman/squirrel.png" alt="Build Status"></a>